An asymptotic formula for the variance of the number of zeroes of a stationary Gaussian process: Introduction

-The formulas mentioned above were used to prove various properties of the zeroes, such as sufficient conditions for linearity of the variance and for a central limit theorem as detailed below, but extracting the asymptotic growth of the variance under reasonably general conditions has proved fruitless.
-For example, the only attempt at a systematic study of super-linear growth of the variance that we are aware of is a special family of examples due to Slud \cite{Slud94}*{Theorem 3.2}.
+Zeroes of Gaussian processes, and in particular stationary Gaussian processes (SGPs), have been widely studied, with diverse applications in physics and signal processing.
+The expected number of zeroes may be computed by the celebrated Kac-Rice formula.
+Estimating the fluctuations, however, proved to be a much more difficult task.
+For a comprehensive historical account see \cite{Kratz}.

-The aim of this paper is to give a simple expression which describes the asymptotic growth\footnote{We mean this in a wide sense, the variance might be an oscillating function.} of the variance of the number of zeroes in a growing interval.
-One simple corollary is a linear lower bound on the variance, which holds under (essentially) no conditions.
-The main idea here is due to Slud, although our result holds in greater generality; this is due to Kratz and Leon proving that a certain expansion holds under (essentially) no assumptions.
-Our main contribution is perhaps, instead, a matching upper bound, which holds under a very mild hypothesis.
-In particular we give an asymptotic expression for the variance for any process with decaying correlations, \emph{no matter how slow the decay}.
-This appears to be novel and, in addition to providing a sharp estimate for previously unknown cases, also allows us to improve upon previous results; for example, in Section~\ref{sec: inter exa} we remove some of the technical assumptions in Slud's \cite{Slud94}*{Theorem 3.2}.
-An intriguing feature of our results is the emergence of a `special frequency': adding an atom to the spectral measure at this frequency \emph{does not change the order of growth of the fluctuations} (strictly speaking we can only prove this if the strength of the atom is below a certain threshold, but we believe it to be true in general).
+The aim of this paper is to give a simple expression which describes the growth of the variance of the number of zeroes in the interval $[0,T]$, as $T\to\infty$.
+Following the ideas of Slud~\cite{Slud94}, it is easy to give a lower bound for this quantity.
+Our main contribution is a matching upper bound, which holds under a very mild hypothesis.
+In particular we give a sharp asymptotic expression for the variance for any process with decaying correlations, no matter how slow the decay.

+An intriguing feature of our results is the emergence of a `special frequency': adding an atom to the spectral measure at this frequency does not change the order of growth of the fluctuations.